52 Types of Beetles in Washington State

 51. Dark Brown Click Beetle

-There are several types of beetles in Washington state, including this Dark Brown Click Beetle.
-Often mistaken for carpenter ants, click beetles are a type of beetle that gets its name from its ability to make a snapping noise when disturbed.
+Washington state has several types of beetles, including this Dark Brown Click Beetle.
+Often mistaken for carpenter ants, click beetles are beetles that get their name from their ability to make a snapping noise when disturbed.

 Found all over America, in Washington state precisely, you can find four species: